Roman cavalry: Battle tactics

 Before attacking the infantry the cavalry would try to destroy the enemy cavalry.
 Afterwards, the Roman cavalry would charge at the enemy army from multiple directions in an attempt to divert the commander's attention and break the enemy line.
-This attack would turn the enemy infantry from a unit into a mob fighting for their own protection.
-The cavalry's attacks were also supposed to shatter the morale of the enemy.
-Roman cavalrymen preferred close combat against infantrymen.
+This attack was supposed to induce disorder into the enemy ranks and to shatter their morale of the enemy.
+Heavy cavalry would be placed on the wings of the Roman infantry line.
 Within the Late Roman army, light cavalrymen and mounted archers were placed in skirmishing positions in front of the Roman line.
-Heavy cavalry would be placed on the wings of the Roman infantry line.
 The light cavalry and mounted archers would quickly attack the enemy, before retreating and letting the enemy attack the comitatenses.
 Gallic auxiliaries would form border patrol and escort units called the cohortes equitatae and the equites alares would serve in the army, using throwing spears as a major weapon.
 The weapons of the cavalry were designed to disrupt the formation of the enemy.